Excelsior Springs, Missouri: 1930s to present day

 The swimming pool was large enough by standards for championship meets.
 In the south wing were the special hydrotherapy departments devoted to research for the waters' medicinal values.
 The bottling department was located on the east side of the north wing, which shipped five varieties of bottled mineral water to locations all over the world.

 On Election Day 1948, Harry S. Truman spent the night at the Elms Hotel when it appeared that he was losing his re-election bid to Republican Thomas E. Dewey.
 However, in the early morning, he was awakened by his aides informing him that he had, in fact, won the election.
 He was whisked away to Kansas City.
 He later was photographed at Union Station in St. Louis holding a copy of the Chicago Tribune that famously mistakenly proclaimed "Dewey Defeats Truman".

 Flooding issues in 1955 prompted construction of a dike, which resulted in the elimination of the stone terraces and walkways at Siloam Park, to protect the Hall of Waters from further flood damage by the nearby Fishing River.
 There were subsequent floods in the late 1960s, 1993, and 2015.

 The late 1950s and early 1960s were difficult for the city due to the severe decline in popularity of the resort spa town.
 By 1967, the bottling operations had lost $25,000, and the city decided it was time to put its mineral water history behind and move forward.
 As of 2008, however, Excelsior Springs has licensed the rights to the mineral water to Excelsior Springs Bottling Company to allow for commercial bottling and distribution of the historic water.

 The National Register of Historic Places includes the Elms Hotel, Hall of Waters, the Colonial Hotel, The Elms Historic District, Excelsior Springs Hall of Waters Commercial East Historic District, Excelsior Springs Hall of Waters Commercial West Historic District, First Methodist Church, Ligon Apartments, Watkins Mill, and Wyman School.

 Economy

 Excelsior Springs has a renewed historic downtown district.
-Once with empty buildings and numerous antique stores, there are now a quilt shop, an art store, and several small bistros alongside the old antique stores.
+Once blighted with empty buildings and numerous antique stores, there are now a quilt shop, an art store, and several small bistros alongside the old antique stores.
 It has two theaters: The Paradise Playhouse, with professional productions; and The Slightly Off-Broadway Theater, with local community theater productions.

 Education

+It is in the Excelsior Springs 40 School District.
 Excelsior Springs School District #40 operates three elementary schools, one middle school, Excelsior Springs Tech.
 High School, Excelsior Springs High School, and Excelsior Springs Career Center.

 Its public library is a branch of the Mid-Continent Public Library.